-Site Director, BWH, HMS Otolaryngology Residency Program
+Site Director, BWH, Harvard Medical School Otolaryngology Residency Program

 The Division of Otolaryngology is part of the Department of Surgery at Brigham and Women's Hospital (BWH), a 700-bed tertiary care hospital.
 The majority of outpatients are seen at the Nesson Ambulatory Care Building, where physical examinations of the head and neck, laryngeal videostroboscopy, hearing tests, electronystagmograms, auditory evoked response testing, microscopic examinations of the head and neck, radio frequency procedures, laryngeal botox injections, biopsies and other minor procedures under local anesthesia are performed primarily on adults.
-Clinical activities include general otolaryngology, rhinology, laryngology, neurotology, head and neck surgery and microvascular reconstruction.
+Clinical activities include general otolaryngology, rhinology, laryngology, neurotology, head and neck surgery, and microvascular reconstruction.

 Faculty members at BWH conduct research in all areas of otolaryngology, including chronic rhinosinusitis, vocal cord paralysis, sleep apnea, head and neck cancer, and cricopharyngeal dysfunction.

 Residents participate in another ambulatory venue at the Dana Farber Cancer Institute in the Head and Neck Oncology clinic, which hosts a multidisciplinary clinic for patients with head and neck cancer.
 The clinic is attended by surgeons from the BWH Otolaryngology division, Radiation oncologists and medical oncologists who specialize in the care of patients with head and neck cancer.

 Chief of Otolaryngology, Boston Children’s Hospital